novuhq/novu-java/README.md

 - `notificationsGraphStats(query = {})`
 - `notification(notificationId)`

-Now, you can use the `Novu` instance to perform all the actions that Novu's API provides.

 ### For more information about these methods and their parameters, see the [API documentation](https://docs.novu.co/api/overview).

 ## Contributing